 TASK COMPONENT WEIGHT OUTCOMES WEIGHT DUE 1.
-Presentation of Major Project Ideas and Development Knowledge, skills and understanding in designing, managing, problem-solving, communicating and safe use of manufacturing processes and techniques through design and production of quality major project 20 H1.1, H1.2 20% 2018 Term 4 Week 8 Monday Industry Knowledge and understanding of the organisation and management of, and manufacturing processes and techniques used by the Timber and Furniture Industries 10 H5.1, H5.2, 250/ 2019 Term 1 Study Essay Knowledge, skills and understanding in designing, managing, problem-solving, communicating and safe use of manufacturing processes and techniques through design and production of quality major project 15 H7.1 25% Week 5 Monday Production Processes - Knowledge and understanding of the organisation and management of, and manufacturing processes and techniques used by the Timber and Furniture Industries 10 H2.1, H3.3, Term 2 3.
-Practical Knowledge, skills and understanding in designing, 15 H4.1, H6.2 25% Week 10 Monday 4 Trial HSC Knowledge and understanding of the organisation and management of, and manufacturing processes and techniques used by the Timber and Furniture Industries 20 H1.1, H1.2, H1.3,H3.1, 30% Term 3 4.
-(Written Examination) Knowledge and understanding of the organisation and management of, and manufacturing processes and techniques used by the Timber and Furniture Industries 10 H4.3, H6.1, H7.1, H7.2 30 70 Weeks 3-5
+Presentation of Major Project Ideas and Development Knowledge, skills and understanding in designing, managing, problem-solving, communicating and safe use of manufacturing processes and techniques through design and production of quality major project 20 H1.1, H1.2 20% 2019 Term 4 Week 8 Monday Industry Study Essay Knowledge and understanding of the organisation and management of, and manufacturing processes and techniques used by the Timber and Furniture Industries 10 H5.1, H5.2, 250/ 2020 Term 1 2.
+Knowledge, skills and understanding in designing, managing, problem-solving, communicating and safe use of manufacturing processes and techniques through design and production of quality major project 15 H7.1 25% Week 5 Monday Production Processes - Knowledge and understanding of the organisation and management of, and manufacturing processes and techniques used by the Timber and Furniture Industries 10 H2.1, H3.3, / Term 2 3.
+Practical Task Knowledge, skills and understanding in designing, managing, problem-solving, communicating and safe use of manufacturing processes and techniques through design and production of quality major project 15 H4.1, H6.2 25% Week 10 Monday 4 Trial HSC Knowledge and understanding of the organisation and management of, and manufacturing processes and techniques used by the Timber and Furniture Industries 20 H1.1, H1.2, H1.3,H3.1, 30% Term 3 4.
+(Written Examination) Knowledge and understanding of the organisation and management of, and manufacturing processes and techniques used by the Timber and Furniture Industries 10 H4.3, H6.1, H7.1, H7.2 30% Weeks 3-5